• Skip to primary navigation

 Notes

-Dill pickle juice can vary in saltiness from brand to brand, so you may not want to add any additional salt.
+Dill pickle juice can vary in saltiness from brand to brand, so you may not want to include additional salt.

-Add a pinch or two of red pepper flakes or cayenne pepper if you'd like to add some heat.
+Add a pinch or two of red pepper flakes or cayenne pepper if you'd like to add some heat to this dill pickle salad dressing.

 • Facebook